markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 Each Wakeup  (like a new boot)
 1. ESP checks to see if this is boot from deep sleep or first boot
 1. Assuming it's a wake, ESP contacts hub with a GET call to /settings to retrieve the latest epoch and if it should go into wifi only mode
+1. Sensors are read
+1. Epoch (and wifi only flag) updated from hub using a GET message
-1. Sensors are read, and assuming its time, messages are posted to the hub
+1. Assuming its time, messages are posted to the hub
 1. Note that the PMS sensor (air quality) only reads and post every hour because it's such a power hog

 When Hub Port Changes (this happens when driver is updated or hub is rebooted)